An Excerpt from active measures: part ii

 “What brought you to al-Qods?”

-“I came up for promotion from second lieutenant and was eligible for a transfer,” Zamanian said.
-“The Quds Force is legendary, even inside the Pasdaran.
-The way I see it, you can’t defend the Islamic Revolution from a desk in Tehran.”
+“I came up for promotion and was eligible for a transfer,” Zamanian said.
+“The Quds Force is legendary, even within the Pasdaran.
+The way I see it, you can’t fight the Islamic Revolution from a desk in Tehran.”

 “No, you can’t, baradar,” he agreed.
 “No, you can’t.”